elsamuko/fsrc/README.md

 ```

 ## Behaviour
-  * If there is a .git folder in the main search folder, it uses git ls-files to get all files to search in
+  * If there is a .git folder in the main search folder, it uses `git ls-files` to get all files to search in
   * a .git folder is never searched
   * hidden folders and files are searched
   * binaries are 'detected', if they contain two binary 0's within the first 100 bytes or are PDF or PostScript files.
-  * it supports one option-less argument as search term
+  * all option-less arguments are the search term
   * folders are set with `-d`
   * when printing a match in a long line, only 100 chars context are printed, which makes searching in minified sources easier
   * with `--html` you get the results as web page